Patricia Wiltshire: High-profile cases

 As a forensic scientist in the Soham murder inquiry, Wiltshire's analysis of soil and plant evidence from clothing, footwear, and a vehicle, yielded trace evidence that linked Ian Huntley to the place where the victims (Jessica Chapman and Holly Wells) were found.
 Observation and experimentation of plant growth at the deposition site enabled her to estimate the time that the girls had been placed in the ditch very accurately.
 Her evidence was important in the conviction of Ian Huntley.

 In the 2007 Christopher Laverack murder case, three decades after the nine-year-old's murder, Wiltshire linked the unusual pollen and other plant matter on the victim's clothing, along with the ornamental brick used to keep him submerged after death, with that found on the property of his uncle, Melvyn Read, thus providing substantial evidence to implicate Read.
 The investigation, spanning three decades, was Humberside Police's longest-running unsolved murder case, and was solved in 2012.

 Other activities

-Wiltshire is an Independent Councillor on Mole Valley District Council, along with her husband, David Hawksworth.
+Wiltshire is an Independent councillor on Mole Valley District Council, as is her husband, David Hawksworth.